Sourav1429/Solved_coding_question_DSA/README.md

 25) Beggars_temple.java: There are N (N > 0) beggars sitting in a row outside a temple.
 Each beggar initially has an empty pot.
 When the devotees come to the temple, they donate some amount of coins to these beggars.
 Each devotee gives a fixed amount of coin(according to his faith and ability) to some K beggars sitting next to each other.
 Given the amount donated by each devotee to the beggars ranging from i to j index, where 1 <= i <= j <= N, find out the final amount of money in each beggar's pot at the end of the day, provided they don't fill their pots by any other means.

+26) Lexico_largest.java: You are given a string S. You want to change it to the lexicographically largest possible string by changing some of its characters.
+But you can only use characters of the string T as a replacement for characters of S. Formally, find the lexicographically largest string you can form by replacing some(or none) of the characters of S by using only the characters of string T. Note: Each character of T can be used at the most once.